-Welcome to the Southwest University at El Paso School of Nursing.
+Welcome to the Yolanda Arriola College of Nursing at Southwest University.
 We would like to congratulate you on making the commitment to enhancing your education in the Nursing field.
 On behalf of the University Administration, Faculty, and Staff we would like to personally wish you much success in the program and future endeavors in Nursing.